Scrince/UmbraNote/README.md

 # UmbraNote

-A lightweight, cross-platform text editor written in modern C++.
-UmbraNote feels familiar like Windows Notepad, with optional encrypted notes, PDF export, and a clean native UI on Windows and Linux.
+UmbraNote is a small native text editor written in modern C++.
+It keeps the familiar shape of a desktop notepad while adding encrypted notes, UTF-aware text loading, PDF export, and a portable core that can be shared across platform frontends.

 ![CI](https://github.com/YOUR_USERNAME/UmbraNote/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Linux-lightgrey.svg)
 ![C++](https://img.shields.io/badge/C%2B%2B-17-blue.svg)

-## Highlights
+## Features

-- **Familiar editing** — New, Open, Save, Find/Replace, Go To, Word Wrap, Font picker, and status bar line/column display
+- Native editor UI with New, Open, Save, Find, Replace, Go To, Word Wrap, font selection, printing, and line/column status
-- **UTF-8 by default** — Plain `.txt` files are saved as UTF-8 without BOM
+- Plain text files saved as UTF-8 without a BOM
-- **Encrypted notes** — High-security `.zro` files using Argon2id + XChaCha20-Poly1305, optional keyfile, and legacy v1/v2 support
-- **PDF export** — Export the current document to PDF from the File menu
+- Automatic opening of UTF-8 and UTF-16 LE/BE text files
+- Encrypted `.zro` notes using the current ZNENC3 format for new saves
+- Legacy `.zro` read support for ZNENC1 and ZNENC2 files
+- PDF export with line wrapping and pagination
-- **Cross-platform core** — Shared `core/` library with native Win32 and GTK4 frontends
+- Shared `core/` library for text encoding, cryptography, secure memory helpers, and PDF writing
-- **libsodium** — Memory-hard Argon2id and modern AEAD for v3 encryption (bundled at build time if missing)

-## Screenshots

-> Add screenshots after your first GitHub release:
->
-> `docs/screenshots/windows-editor.png`
-> `docs/screenshots/linux-editor.png`
+- Native Win32 frontend and GTK4-based Linux frontend

+## Encryption at a glance

+New encrypted notes use ZNENC3:

+- Argon2id key derivation through libsodium
+- XChaCha20-Poly1305 authenticated encryption
+- Random 32-byte salt and 24-byte nonce per file
+- Full fixed header authenticated as additional data
+- Optional keyfile support, with high-security mode requiring password plus keyfile
+- Best-effort locked and zeroed memory for derived keys and KDF inputs

+ZNENC1 and ZNENC2 remain readable for compatibility.
+Re-save old encrypted notes with "Save Encrypted As" to move them to the current format.

+No local editor can protect plaintext on a compromised machine.
+UmbraNote encryption is focused on files at rest, especially stolen or copied `.zro` files.
+See [docs/SECURITY.md](docs/SECURITY.md) and [docs/FILE_FORMATS.md](docs/FILE_FORMATS.md) for details.

 ## Quick start